JKirchartz/jkirchartz.github.com/_drafts/unpublished-your_culture_is_not_your_culture.md

 on a "team" if you don't communicate?
-Communication isn't just calling a meeting to recite sales numbers and give the latest roadmap update, it's a two-way street where every member of the team is offered a chance to participate, and individual contributions recognized.
+Communication isn't just calling a meeting to recite sales numbers and give the latest roadmap update, it's a two-way street where every member of the team is offered a chance to participate, and individual contributions are recognized and respected.

-You value "Innovation," you better.
+You say value "Innovation," you better.
 Nobody wants a carbon copy, you need to bring your own special mojo to the table.
 If you haven't found what makes you special At least innovate with your process, perfect the method behind making your core product, file down the sharp edges and reduce internal friction.
 Ambition isn't so much stress as it is trying harder and experiencing individual growth.
 If you're doing the same exact thing you did two years ago and getting the similar results, you're not growing and certainly not innovating.

+Startups have a tendency to drink a lot of their own koolaide.
+It's easy to start believing your own hype while running around trying to convince people to grant you press exposure and investment money, but sometimes you wind up convincing your self.
+Then when one of your employees comes along with an idea that clashes with your corporate mythos this becomes a personal affront to your story.

 Try as you might to dictate your culture though, it's probably not going to work.
 Your company's culture is a conglomerate of each employee's individual